Chantero's Blog

 8. Allow full chest recoil after each compression

-• If the person is breathing but unconscious, do NOT need to do do CPR.
+• If the person is breathing but unconscious, do NOT need to do CPR.

 Defibrillator